ergoplatform/ergodocs/docs/dev/Integration/guide.md

 Broadcasting transaction
 ------------------------

-To broadcast a transaction made outside the node, the easiest way is to serialize it into JSON, in Java it could be like:
+To broadcast a transaction made outside the node, the easiest way is to serialize it into JSON; in Java it could be like:

 ```
    Json json = JsonCodecsWrapper.ergoLikeTransactionEncoder().apply(tx);
    System.out.println(json.toString());
 ```

-and then send this json via POST request to the public explorer *https://api.ergoplatform.com/api/v0/transactions/send*, your private explorer or a node with open API (POST to http://{node_ip}:9053/transactions )
+and then send this JSON via a POST request to the public Explorer *https://api.ergoplatform.com/api/v0/transactions/send*, your private Explorer or a node with open API (POST to http://{node_ip}:9053/transactions )

 Address generation
 ------------------